 - Aiming to source from wild fisheries that follow best practices, like minimizing impact on the ecosystem and reducing “by-catch” (when fisheries catch other species like dolphins or turtles in their nets and lines).

 - Aiming to source from farms that reduce the environmental impact on surrounding plants and animals and promote fish health and welfare.

 - Preferably sourcing seafood products that are certified according to the standards set by the Marine Stewardship Council, Best Aquaculture Practices, or the Aquaculture Stewardship Council.

 - Using their influence as a large-scale buyer to encourage improvements that promote sustainability.

 You can find more details in their US Seafood Buying Policy.

-Remember that you can find a lot of information about the fish or seafood on the package too, including how it was procured (from a wild fishery or a farm), and the area it was caught in or the country of origin if it was farmed.
+Remember that you can find a lot of information about the fish or seafood on the package too, including:

 Since the American Heart Association recommends eating fish twice a week because it’s such a good source of protein and heart-healthy omega-3 fatty acids (especially salmon), I like that ALDI makes that much more affordable to do.